Understanding Your Visitors With Segments

 Once you’re done looking at the segment, you can go up to whatever segment you want to turn off and click the down arrow next to the segment.
 From here, you can hit Remove.
 That will reload the report without that segment.
 If you have turned off all segments, Google Analytics will reload with the “All Users” segment.

 You can segment by just about anything in Google Analytics.
 Along with built-in (or system) segments, Google Analytics also gives you the ability to create custom segments.
 For instance, you could segment by people who looked at your about page before continuing on to your product pages before finally reaching your contact page.
 Or, you could segment to show people who came to your website from an organic Google search and spent at least five minutes visiting your website.

 The problem is with so much ability to segment your data you run the risk of segmenting your reports into meaningless oblivion.
 There is a time and place to use really complicated custom segments.
-But, for most websites the over complication in what to segment isn’t necessary.
+But, for most websites complex segments aren’t needed.
 For all but a handful of clients I’ve worked with, the built-in segments prove to be the most beneficial.
 These segments do a great job helping you identify and understand the broad groups of people who are visiting your website.
 By using these segments you almost always will come across areas you need to improve or areas presenting new opportunities on your website.

 The Three Most Valuable System Segments

 People visiting while using a phone might have different needs and interests than a person visiting your website from their website.
 This means that people using a certain device comprise a unique group of visitors.
 Segmenting by a vistor’s device can help you understand these differences so that you know how to deliver what each group of visitors wants.

 Google Analytics offers a few different device-oriented segments: